Kapalabhati: Skull-Shining Breath for Energy & Clarity

 Avoid Kapalabhati if you are pregnant, have uncontrolled high blood pressure, heart disease, hernia, epilepsy, recent abdominal surgery, or active menstruation (according to traditional guidance).
 Those with respiratory conditions should consult a healthcare provider first.

 Early morning on an empty stomach is ideal.
 It can also be practised before meditation to clear mental fog, or before meals to stimulate Agni.
-Avoid practising immediately after eating, before bed, or when fatigued.
+Avoid practising right after eating, before bed, or when fatigued.

 This article is for educational purposes only and reflects traditional Ayurvedic perspectives alongside selected research.
 It is not medical advice.
 Always consult a qualified healthcare provider before acting on any information presented here.